 3. Promotes Sleep

 Dealing with insomnia?
 Eat pumpkin seeds for an excellent dose of tryptophan.
-According to a 2005 study in Nutritional Neuroscience, it’s just as effective
+According to a 2005 study in Nutritional Neuroscience, it’s just as effective as pharmaceutical grade tryptophan.5

 4. Induces Satiety